York Boulevard: Parks

-Dundurn Castle was built between 1832–1835 for Sir Allan Napier MacNab, and named after his family ancestral seat in Scotland.
+Dundurn Castle was built between 1832 and 1835 for Sir Allan Napier MacNab, and named after his family ancestral seat in Scotland.
 Incorporating an existing farmhouse, it was designed by local architect Robert Wetherell as a statement of its owner's place in society.
 The house features classical and Italian motifs, French windows, broad verandahs, and a panoramic view of Burlington Bay.
 With its outbuildings and grounds, Dundurn Castle stands as an important example of the Picturesque movement in Canada.
 After years in private hands, the property was purchased by the city and from 1964 to 1967 was restored to its former splendour.

 Harvey Park was named after Colonel John Harvey, a British officer during the War of 1812.
 The name was accepted by Hamilton City Council June 11, 1894.
 From Harvey Park Lieutenant-Colonel John Harvey set out with about 700 men on the night of June 5, 1813, to launch a surprise attack on an invading United States force of some 3,000 men camped in Stoney Creek.
 His rout of the troops commanded by Brigadier-General John Chandler under cover of darkness in the early hours of June 6 is generally credited with saving Upper Canada from being overrun by the enemy.
 Harvey was knighted in 1824, served as Lieutenant-Governor of New Brunswick (1834–1841), Lieutenant-Governor of Newfoundland (1841–1846), and Lieutenant-Governor of Nova Scotia (1846-18851).

 Cootes Paradise is a haven for naturalists.
 Close to the downtown, this sanctuary provides an undisturbed refuge for birds, fish and animals of all types and can be reached from York Boulevard by following the Harvey Park Trail west and descending the stairs at the Thomas B. McQuesten High Level Bridge.